 To express the possible variation due to sampling associated with facility-level estimates of sexual assault, we will provide lower and upper bounds of the related 95 percent confidence intervals.
 Because many facility samples will be small and the estimates may be close to zero, confidence intervals will be constructed using a method developed by Wilson.

-The Wilson method assumes that the distribution of is approximately t, where P is the underlying population proportion (e.g., assault rate).
-The inequality is then rearranged to obtain a confidence interval for P, where df = the degrees of freedom associated with t.
+The Wilson method assumes that the distribution of T=(p-P)/P(1-P)/nEFF is approximately t, where P is the underlying population proportion (e.g., assault rate).
+The inequality -t1-∝/2(df)≤T≤t1-∝/2(df) is then rearranged to obtain a confidence interval for P, where df = the degrees of freedom associated with t.
 The confidence limits based on the Wilson score method are then calculated as

+Lower limit: [2nEFFp+t2- tt2+4nEFFpq)]2(nEFF+t2)

+Upper limit: [2nEFFp+t2+ tt2+4nEFFpq)]2(nEFF+t2)

-where and .
+where neff=nfpc*DEFF and t≡t1-∝/2(df).

 Computationally, this method produces an asymmetrical confidence interval around the facility estimates, in which the lower bound is constrained to be greater than or equal to zero and the upper bound is less than or equal to 100 percent.
 It will also provide confidence intervals for facilities in which the survey estimates are zero (i.e., no assaults were reported).
 An estimate of 0 does not necessarily mean that the true assault rate is zero, but rather that the sample was too small to yield an occurrence of a very rare event through random sampling.